HC200ok/manual-data-masking/README.md

   },
 ];
 ```
-Data masked can be used to build a labeled dataset for training data masking related AI model.
+Data masked can be used to build a dataset for training data masking related NLP model.

 Text after data masking: